adamspd/django-appointment/docs/staff-member-features.md

    - On mobile: Tap a day and select "New Event."
      ![New Appointment Mobile](images/sm_new_appointment_mobile.png)

+7. **Block Part of a Day**: Record an *unavailability* — a start and end time on a single date, with an optional reason — to take a lunch break, a meeting or an errand out of the bookable slots without losing the whole day.
+   Days off remain the way to remove entire days.

 !!!
 Note
-    Staff members can only view and manage their own appointments.
+    Staff members can only view and manage their own appointments, days off and unavailabilities.
 They cannot create appointments for other staff members.

 ## Admin Features